Rock Springs Kelly Park

-Alligators lurk in nearly every large body of water in Orange, Seminole, Lake and Osceola counties.
+Alligators can live in nearly every large body of water in Orange, Seminole, Lake and Osceola counties.
+Source

 Kelly Park and Rock Springs swimming and tubing

-The water in Kelly Park Rock Springs is 68 degrees all the time, which makes it a year-round destination.
-In the summer the water is refreshing and cool on a hot, sweaty summer day.
+The water in Kelly Park Rock Springs is 68 degrees all the time.
+That makes it a year-round destination.
+In the summer the water is refreshingly cold on a hot, sweaty summer day.
 On a warm winter day it’s still fine for swimming or floating.

 There are shallow, sandy areas perfect for children, and also larger, deeper areas for older kids.

 Tubes are available for rent outside the park, but aren’t available from the inside-park concessionaire.
 You’re allowed to bring your own tubes and pool noodles, but they can’t be more than 5 feet long or wide.

 Excellent Canoeing and kayaking is available further downstream at King’s Landing, but is not allowed within Kelly Park.

 Kelly Park/Rock Springs has strict visitor limits to preserve the environment and prevent overcrowding.
 It’s best to try to go on weekdays.
 If you must go on a weekend try to arrive as early as possible to have a better chance of getting in!

 - Tubing (Rent from outside the park or bring your own)